athena-framework/website/docs/getting_started/README.md

 #### Request Parameter

 Restricting an action argument to [ATH::Request][] will provide the raw request object.
 This can be useful to access data directly off the request object, such consuming the request's body.
-This approach is fine for simple or one-off endpoints, however for more complex/common request data processing, it is suggested to create a [Param Converter](advanced_usage.md#param-converters) to handle deserializing directly into an object.
+This approach is fine for simple or one-off endpoints.

-TIP: Checkout [ATH::RequestBodyConverter][] for a better way to handle this.
+TIP: Checkout [ATHR::RequestBody][] for a better way to handle this.

 ```crystal
 require "athena"